jennymalmoe/BeachPlease/README.md

 * Display information about the different beaches and about Skåne.

-* Be able to reach out to site owner/Beach Please!
+* Be able to reach out to site owner/Beach Please and add my own suggestions!

 * Social medialinks.